pattpjy/tictactoe/README.md

 ### Context:

 This is my last project of Mod1 and it's a solo project.
-The business logics of the game live in Player and Game file and the user view and interation live in HTML CSS and Main file.
+The architect of the application followed the suggested architect.
+The business logics of the game live in Player.js and Game.js and the user view and interation live in HTML CSS and Main.js.
+In order to test the data model, I created unit test for the game.js and player.js and used browser dev tool for html and main.js for any debugging.

 ### Contributors: